-‘Introduction to Poetry’ by Billy Collins is a beautiful poem talking about the nature of poetry.
-How poetry should be appreciated, is the main concern of the poem.
 Poetry is not a mathematical problem that will always have the answer at the end of it.
 Unlike other subjects, poetry doesn’t always have an answer.
 It is a thing that needs to be felt not deduced to something arid in nature.
 Billy Collins presents his thoughts about how to read a work of poetry and how to appreciate it.
-The technique referred to in the poem, somehow welcomes the idea of “close reading” of the American New Critics.
+The technique referred to in ‘Introduction to Poetry,’ somehow welcomes the idea of “close reading” of the American New Critics.

 Explore Introduction to Poetry